 This program is designed for individuals who desire a master's degree and a State of Alabama Class A teaching certificate and who have a bachelor's degree in a non-education area.
 In addition to regular admission requirements, the student must meet specific course content requirements and have an overall grade point average of 2.5 on all work prior to graduate admission.
-The individual must complete a minimum of 50 semester hours of graduate work in a planned program, with at least 6 semester hours of the program being a full-time internship, and maintain a 3.0 GPA.
+The individual must complete a minimum of 50 semester hours of graduate work in a planned program with at least 6 semester hours of the program being a full-time internship, successfully complete a test administered by the State Department of Education, and maintain a 3.0 GPA.
 Extensive daytime laboratory experiences in the public schools are required in this program.

 School of Education programs combine classroom and real-world experience.
 Students profit from firsthand experience in school settings.
 The school has established special partnership arrangements with several elementary and secondary schools.
-Students have opportunities for clinical experiences in 14 surrounding school districts, thus providing diverse field involvement.
+Students have opportunities for clinical experiences in surrounding school districts, thus providing diverse field involvement.